 By Elin Hilderbrand

-Nantucket writer Madeline King has a new novel coming out and it's got bestseller potential.
-But Madeline is terrified, because in her desperation to revive her career, she's done something reckless: reveal the truth behind an actual affair involving her best friend, Grace.And that's not the only strain on Madeline and Grace's friendship; one fateful night, the two women argue, voicing jealousies and resentments that have built for twenty years.
-Bereft of each other, they get caught in the snares of a mysterious and destructive stranger.
-THE RUMOUR is an irresistible novel about the power of gossip to change the course of events, and the desire of people to find their way back to what really matters.
+Rumours can change lives . . .Author Madeline King has a new novel coming out, and it's got bestseller potential.
+But Madeline is terrified, because in her desperation to revive her career, she's done something reckless: revealed the truth behind an actual affair involving her best friend, Grace.And that's not the only strain on Madeline and Grace's friendship.
+One fateful night, the two women argue, voicing jealousies and resentments that have built for twenty years.
+Bereft of each other, they get caught in the snares of a mysterious and destructive stranger. **************Praise for The Rumour'A fun, breezy read' - Literary Treats'The Rumor is an excellent choice for a Saturday evening book or a relaxing read if you're lucky enough to be at the beach this weekend' - The Naughty Mommy'A great story of how a small rumour can effect everything in that person's life and all those around them too' - Chick Lit Club**************Further praise for Elin Hilderbrand'A gritty and moving read that oozes plenty of drama' - Heat'A gem of a summer read with a glamorous location, elite lifestyle, and Hilderbrand's appealing take on the constant stress that fills the lives of women everywhere' - Booklist'This book was a great read - you really care what happens to the characters.
+Perfect holiday reading.
+I didn't want to put it down' - Candis 'Touching and uplifting' - U Magazine

 By Belva Plain